skule/skule.ca/finances/SEF.md

 - The application will be discussed by the SEF Subcommittee to reach a recommendation.
 - The SEF Committee will review and approve individual allocations.
 Funds will the distributed after this stage.

-## 2T3 - 2T4 Timeline
+## 2T4 - 2T5 Timeline

-### Fall 2023
+### Fall 2024

-- Late Aug 2023 – Call for proposals
+- Late Aug 2024 – Call for proposals
-- Late Sept 2023 – Deadline for proposals
+- Late Sept 2024 – Deadline for proposals
-- Early Oct 2023 – Recommendation Delivered to Skule Endowment Fund Committee
+- Early Oct 2024 – Recommendation Delivered to Skule Endowment Fund Committee
-- Late Oct 2023 – Final Approval granted
+- Late Oct 2024 – Final Approval granted
-- Early Nov 2023 – Funding Released
+- Early Nov 2024 – Funding Released

-### Spring 2024
+### Spring 2025

 To be determined.

 ## Contact

-If you have any questions about the Skule™ Endowment Fund, please look at the Constitution [here](/finances/applications/SEF_Constitution.pdf), Terms of Reference [here](/finances/applications/SEF_Terms_of_Reference.pdf), or contact the VP Finance at [vpfinance@skule.ca](mailto:vpfinance@skule.ca).
+If you have any questions about the Skule™ Endowment Fund, please look at the Constitution [here](/finances/applications/SEF_Constitution.pdf) or contact the VP Finance at [vpfinance@skule.ca](mailto:vpfinance@skule.ca).